 Douglas Fir lumber has become the standard wood of choice for timber framing and exposed beam building due to the high availability of large timber sizes.
-The tree is quite large so large cants over incredible length are easy to obtain.
-Moreover the structural characteristics of Douglas Fir mean that it has great stiffness (little deflection) over large spans.
-Douglas Fir timber is often grade by structural grades but it can also be had in appearance grades for projects where the frame will be visible.
-Appearance and structural grades are very different so it is important to specify which is necessary for your particular project.
+The tree is quite large, so large cants over incredible length are easy to obtain.
+Moreover, the structural characteristics of Douglas Fir mean that it has great stiffness (little deflection) over large spans.
+Douglas Fir timber is often graded by structural grades, but it can also be obtained in appearance grades for projects where the frame will be visible.
+Appearance and structural grades are very different, so it is important to specify which is necessary for your particular project.

 Outside of traditional timber framed structures, Douglas Fir wood has great applications in thinner stock sizes too.
 Here the clear and vertical grain grades and cuts are the preferred specifications.
 This makes a great option for exterior siding, flooring, and paneling in more rustic buildings.

 Douglas Fir is a native species in the Pacific Northwest, and these days it is mostly sourced from British Columbia, Canada.
 Although the species has a wide range up and down the western coast of North America, moving large timbers more than 3000 miles to east coast projects can be both cost prohibitive and time consuming.
 J. Gibson McIlvain tackles this supply chain problem by maintaining a large stock of Douglas Fir lumber and timbers at our headquarters in Maryland.
 At the same time we have been working with sawmills in the Northwest for centuries and are able to source direct from those mills and have orders custom sawn for delivery anywhere in the US, Caribbean and Hawaii.
 While we appreciate lead time on orders for large projects, we have the ability to deliver to anywhere in the country for in stock sizes.